-Synthesio’s Social Media Usage Series, Part 2 (See Part 1): We say that social media is everywhere, but is it truly everywhere?
+Synthesio’s Social Media Usage Series, Part 2 (See Part 1 for top overall social media usage statistics): We say that social media is everywhere, but is it truly everywhere?
 It’s a phenomenon of the last decade, which leaves us with one big question: how much does social media affect the lives of older adults?
 Does it change from country to country?
 How can older adults be reached?
 Today, we’re answering these questions by looking at social media usage statistics by age, courtesy of a recent report from Ipsos, our parent company.
 Over 9,000 people across 10 countries were surveyed, and here are the key findings on social media usage (or lack thereof) in older adults.
 Find out how you can effectively reach this group with your message.

 Why target older adults?

 We’re living longer than ever before.
 According to the World Health Organization (WHO), there will be more than 2 billion adults over the age of 60 by 2050.
 That means over one-fifth (22%) of the global population!
 This age cohort consists of people who will have worked for decades, accumulating enormous spending power over time.
 Oxford Economics has found that, in the US alone, adults over the age of 50 contribute $7.6 trillion to domestic spending annually.
 Between 2015 and 2030, Americans over the age of 60 are expected to contribute over 40% to national spending on housing, transportation, entertainment, food, and alcohol.
 Naturally, businesses are curious about how to reach this group.
 Here’s where social media usage statistics by age come in.

 Social media usage statistics by age: what platforms do older adults use?